-Additional information on the updates to the economic thresholds for lygus in canola is available in this Canola Watch article.
+Additional information and tips for growers and agronomists on lygus scouting, thresholds and timing in canola is available in this Canola Watch fundamentals article.

-Research (from the ‘Does canola compensate for lygus bug damage?‘ project) reported that usually one application of a registered insecticide at the end of flowering (bloom 90% complete or more) or at pod formation will prevent most yield losses 33.
+Research (from the ‘Does canola compensate for lygus bug damage?‘ project) reported that usually one application of a registered insecticide at the end of flowering (bloom 90% complete or more) or at pod formation will prevent most yield losses 32.
 Plot research has shown that insecticide applications applied at flowering stage do not control later emerging nymphs.

 The exception to this is in the Peace River region where early, dry springs and unusually high densities of lygus bug adults can occasionally occur at bud stage.
 In this situation, high numbers of lygus bugs feeding on moisture-stressed canola at bud stage is suspected to result in a delay of flowering, so producers in that region should monitor in fields that fail to flower.